UnknowColum/fivem_roleplay_core/README.md

 # fivem_roleplay_core
 Basic core for create FiveM server

-# Thanks to @dictateurfou for the basic function and the display of money.
+# Special Thank to.
+@DictateurFou | Base Functionne and display money

 # Soon

 - Skin loader
-- Speedometter
 - IPL loader with Props
 - And more...
 ___